 If you or your child experiences dental anxiety, sedation dentistry can help you relax while receiving oral health care.
-At TLN Family Dental, general and cosmetic dentists Tammeka Nickleberry, DDS, Courtney Jacocks, DDS, and Esther Oluwo, DDS, provide sedation dentistry to ensure a comfortable and seamless experience.
+At TLN Family Dental, general and cosmetic dentists Tammeka Nickleberry, DDS, Esther Oluwo, DDS, Taylor Provost, DDS, and Precious Ude, DDS, provide sedation dentistry to ensure a comfortable and seamless experience.
 To make an appointment, call the nearest office in Houston or Pearland, Texas, or book online today.

 Sedation dentistry uses prescription medication or nitrous oxide (laughing gas) to make oral health care more comfortable.
 Often, it’s called sleep dentistry, but that description isn’t entirely accurate.